Positive Characteristic Sets for Relational Pattern Languages: Equal-Length Relation

 \begin{theorem} Let $|\Sigma|\ge 3$.
 If $\mathcal{S}_{2}(p,R)\subseteq L_{len}(p',R')$ and $\mathcal{S}_{2}(p',R')\subseteq L_{len}(p,R)$, then $L_{len}(p,R)= L_{len}(p',R')$.
 In particular, $\mathcal{S}_2(p,R)$ is a positive characteristic set for $L_{len}(p,R)$ with respect to $\mathcal{L}_{len}$. \end{theorem}

 The subsets of $\mathcal{S}_2(p,R)$ used in the proof are actually of size linear in $|p|$, so that the languages in $\mathcal{L}_{len}$ have linear-size positive characteristic sets.
-Moreover, these sets can be effectively constructed.
+Moreover, these sets can be effectively constructed as follows.

+For each variable group $x$ occurring in $p$, let $\sigma_x\in\Sigma$ be a letter distinct from the last symbol in the nearest terminal block to the left of $x$ in $p$ (if such terminal block exists), and distinct from the first symbol in the nearest terminal block to the right of $x$ in $p$ (if such terminal block exists).
+Since $|\Sigma|\ge 3$, such a letter $\sigma_x$ always exists.
+Further, define a substitution $\theta_x$ by